Morfly/airin/docs/airin_starlark_libgen.md

 - `TupleType`
 - `Any`

-The types above that are named as `*Type` are imported from the `org.morfly.airin.starlark.lang` package.

-Item type of `ListType` arguments should follow the same rule above.
+Item type of `ListType` should follow the same rule above.

 In addition, types of keys and values of `DictionaryType` should be:
 - `Key` for keys
 - `Value` for values

-The `Key` and `Value` types are also imported from the `org.morfly.airin.starlark.lang` package.
+All the types above (except `Any`) are imported from the `org.morfly.airin.starlark.lang` package.